NCL-PYRAMID/PYRAMID-converter-fod-2-hipims/README.md

-# PYRAMID Deep Learning to HiPIMS data converter model
+# PYRAMID Floating Object Detection to HiPIMS data converter model

 ## About
-This model takes output from the [DL object detection model](https://github.com/NCL-PYRAMID/PYRAMID-object-detection) in the form of a list of polygons (rectangles), and writes out these objects as floating debris models suitable for use in [HiPIMS](https://github.com/NCL-PYRAMID/PYRAMID-HiPIMS).
+This model takes output from the [floating object detection model](https://github.com/NCL-PYRAMID/PYRAMID-object-detection) in the form of a list of polygons (rectangles), and writes out these objects as floating debris models suitable for use in [HiPIMS](https://github.com/NCL-PYRAMID/PYRAMID-HiPIMS).

 ### Project Team
 Amy Green, Newcastle University  ([a.c.brown@newcastle.ac.uk](mailto:a.c.brown@newcastle.ac.uk))